-Electric Power Supply:
+Your Home’s Electric Power Supply

 Before moving your home to a community or intended home site, check to see that the electric power supply available meets the requirements of your manufactured home.
 Wiring of inadequate capacity can result in low voltage to the home and a drop in efficiency of lights and appliances.
 Motors may burn out and you may be paying for electricity that you do not use.

-Now, take a look at the plug on your refrigerator cord, it has a three terminal post instead of the old-fashioned two bladed type.
+Now, take a look at the plug on your refrigerator cord.
+It has a three-terminal post instead of the old-fashioned two-bladed type.
 The rounded terminal is the ground.
 This cord also has a third wire from the grounding (rounded) post to the outer shell of your refrigerator.
 With this system, if the outer shell of the refrigerator should accidentally become energized, the power would be directed outside of your manufactured home (through the wiring system), instead of hurting someone who touched the energized exterior of the refrigerator.
-All major appliances, electrical equipment and metal parts of any manufactured home build by Jacobsen Homes are grounded for this reason: your safety and the safety of your family.
+All major appliances, electrical equipment and metal parts of any manufactured home built by Jacobsen Homes are grounded for your safety and the safety of your family.

+It is extremely important that the neutral conductor (white wire), NOT be grounded in or anywhere on the manufactured home or the manufactured home service entrance cabinet.
+Grounding through the manufactured home hitch caster or metal stabilizer is not safe.
 The only approved method of grounding the home is through an electrically isolated grounding bar located in the electrical distribution panel board.
 This bar bonds all non-current carrying metal parts of the manufactured home for grounding to a single point.
 Your electrical installer should know the proper method of installation to conform with the National Electrical Code.

-Your manufactured home has another safety factor in its electrical distribution panel.
-Your Jacobsen Home contains a non-fuse type of electrical panel, (it contains electrical circuit breakers).
-This type of panel protects the manufactured home against overloading of the wiring.
-The non-fuse panel has a series of "breakers", which eliminate the need for fuses.
-Should a circuit be overloaded or shorted, the breaker automatically breaks the flow of current i the circuit.
-The affected breaker may simply be switched back to the "ON" position to restore service after the cause of the short or overload has been corrected.
-It is important that the rating of the breaker not exceed the current carrying capacity of the conductor it is protecting, e.g. No. 14 copper wire (the conductor) is rated at 15 amperes.
-The breaker for this size of wire must therefore not be rated greater than 15 amperes.
-If a circuit continually trips breakers in short periods of time, consult a qualified electrician.
-More than likely you have problems with a short or an overloading circuit.
+Should a circuit be overloaded or shorted, the breaker automatically breaks the flow of current in the circuit.
+The affected breaker may simply be switched back to the "on" position to restore service after the cause of the short or overload has been corrected.
+It is important that the rating of the breaker not exceed the current carrying capacity of the conductor it is protecting.

 If a short or an overload condition occurs on a circuit protected by a GFCI, the GFCI "trips" and disrupts the flow of current through that circuit.
-If the GFCI has tripped to the "OFF" position due to a fault in the circuit, the receptacles which it services will not operate.
+Once the GFCI trips to the "off" position due to a fault in the circuit, the receptacles that it services will not operate.
 The reset button on the GFCI will reactivate it.
 You should periodically test the operation of each GFCI by pressing the "TEST" button.
-When the "TEST" button is depressed, the GFCI should trip to indicate proper operation.
+When you press the button, the GFCI should trip to indicate proper operation.
 You may press the "RESET" button on the GFCI to restore electricity to the circuit.